Physical Education (PE)

 PE 341 Instructional Strategies for Physical Education in Elementary School 4 Cr.

 A course that provides classroom and laboratory experience designed to acquaint the student with basic materials, methods, and principles necessary to meet the educational needs of the elementary school child.
 Emphasis on curriculum development with consideration given to concepts of movement education and perceptual motor development.
 Application of movement theory to specific sports skills and activities.
 Health information protection and student privacy issues are included throughout the course of instruction.
-Classroom 2 hours, laboratory 3 hours on site at Barre Town Middle, Elementary School.
+2 lecture hours, 3 lab hours on site at Barre Town Middle Elementary School.

 PE 342 Instructional Strategies for Physical Education in Middle-Secondary School 4 Cr.

 A course that places emphasis on ethics, principles, procedures, and techniques related to teaching health and physical education in the elementary and secondary schools.
 Methods of organization, types of programs, and content and materials of health and physical education courses.
 Laboratory experience provided in traditional and new media, self and peer evaluation, and micro teaching.
 Health information protection and student privacy issues are reinforced throughout this course.
-Classroom 2 hours, laboratory 3 hours on site at U-32 Jr. - Sr. High School.
+2 lecture hours, 3 lab hours site at U-32 Jr.- Sr. High School.